valkyrjaio/benchmarking/README.md

 ## Usage

 Using this project is quite simple.
-Follow the following steps:
+Follow these steps:

-1) Install this repo into your server via git clone https://github.com/valkyrjaio/benchmark.git /benchmarks
+1) Install this repo into your server via "git clone https://github.com/valkyrjaio/benchmark.git /benchmarks"
-2) Run ./install.sh OR ./install-server.sh depending on your server meeting the aforementioned assumptions.
+2) Run "./install.sh" OR "./install-server.sh" depending on your server meeting the aforementioned assumptions.
-3) Run ./warmup.sh to warmup the opcache and get the best results.
+3) Run "./warmup.sh" to warmup the opcache and get the best results.
 4) At this stage it is recommended you check the Nginx error log to ensure everything was setup properly and running appropriately "cat /var/log/nginx/error.log"
 5) It is recommended you clear your CLI window at this stage in order to have only the results of the next step without additional clutter "clear"
 6) Run ./benchmarks.sh
--- This will run three tests
+- This will run three tests
---- ab -n 10 -c 3 <url>
+  - ab -n 10 -c 3 <url>
---- ab -n 1000 -c 100 <url>
+  - ab -n 1000 -c 100 <url>
---- ab -n 10000 -c 100 <url>
+  - ab -n 10000 -c 100 <url>

 ## Our Results